gagvirus/an-archer-game/ROADMAP.md

 ### Bugs & Improvements

 - Fix portal logic - can somehow use portal multiple times by spamming enter key
-- Improve code to not use setTimeout for powerup duration

 ### Gameplay Features